fatihkaplama/CS102-PROJECT/group/member3_log.md

 + I created the AchievementsPage with the graphlib and code the graph as well as created the layout for it and linked it to other pages.
 + Added the data to the graph with shared preferences and also created a button to wipe to datas.
 ### ~ 18.05.2020 ~
++ This week i did not change anythink big in the project.
+Simply added more comments and javadocs.
++ Added more detailed information text for level 7,8,9
++ Added shared preferences to the avatar on the achievements page
 ****